-The snow-removal plan sets the following
+The snow removal plan sets

-and major collector streets.
+Arterials and major

 Priorities Two and Three

-streets, school zones, hilly residential
+Minor collector streets, school zones, hilly residential

 Residential streets are plowed only when snow depth

 seriously impedes vehicle mobility and melting is not forecast to occur

 require a longer download time)

 City crews begin plowing and

-sanding “priority one” streets when snow begins to accumulate on the pavement.
+sanding priority one streets when snow begins to accumulate on the pavement.

 priority two and three streets.

 City crews work around the

 plowed and sanded to an acceptable level.

 traction and is normally done only at intersections, on hills and curves or

 in specific problem areas.

 Once all priority one, two and

 three streets are adequately cleared, residential streets are plowed when

 snow depth seriously impedes vehicle mobility and melting is not forecast

 Heavy snow and continued

-freeze-and-thaw cycles will sometimes cause a buildup of ice in gutters, or on
+freeze-and-thaw cycles will sometimes cause a buildup of ice in gutters or on

 street crosspans.
 When this happens, City crews will remove the ice on a